john-science/john-science.github.io/_drafts/2017-03-17-neural-network-terminology.md

 <li>
 <a href="javascript:hideshow(document.getElementById('acc'))">Accuracy</a>
 <div id="acc" style="display: none">
-<p>In science and engineering, the <a href="https://en.wikipedia.org/wiki/Accuracy_and_precision" target="_blank">accuracy</a> of a measurement is a description of how close that measurement is to some "true" value.
+<p>In science and engineering, the "<a href="https://en.wikipedia.org/wiki/Accuracy_and_precision" target="_blank">accuracy</a>" of a measurement is a description of how close that measurement is to some "true" value.
 By contrast, the "precision" of a measurement describes how reproducible that measurement is.</p>
 <p>The accuracy of a neural network is a representation of how many inputs to the neural network result in the correct output.
 The accuracy of a neural network should only be trusted if it was measured against proper test data.</p>
 <p>(see Loss Function, Test Data)</p>
 </div>